 A FAVR vehicle plan complies with all IRS rules and regulations for business reimbursements.
 Any organization with a properly administered FAVR program can rest assured that they will pass an audit smoothly.

 FAVR rates also comply with state laws that require reimbursement of vehicle travel.
 This benefit is particularly important for organizations with employees operating in California, Massachusetts, and Illinois.
-FAVR also complies with labor laws in a handful of other employee-friendly states.
+FAVR also complies with labor laws in several other employee-friendly states.

 What are the IRS requirements for FAVR?

-Each year the IRS issues a set of rules that define FAVR and delineate it as a non-taxable reimbursement procedure.
-The best known rule requires businesses to have at least five employees on the FAVR plan.
-These employees must drive at least 5,000 miles per year.
+Each year, the IRS issues a set of rules that define FAVR and delineate it as a non-taxable reimbursement procedure.
+The best-known rule requires businesses to have at least five employees on the FAVR plan.
+These employees are required to drive at least 5,000 miles per year.

 The vast majority of the rules are based on data modeling.
 These rules cover such topics as